nollettecs/nollettecs/README.md

 ### Hi there 👋

+# Welcome to My GitHub Profile!

+Hi there!
+I'm Cole Nollette, a passionate data enthusiast with a focus on Python programming and Jupyter Notebooks, while furthering my education in further Data Analytics skills!!

+## 🔧 Skills

+- **Programming Languages:** Python
+- **Data Analysis Tools:** Jupyter Notebook, Pandas, NumPy
+- **Visualization:** Matplotlib, Seaborn
+- **Code Editor:** VS Code

+## 🤝 Open to Collaboration

+I'm open to collaborating on interesting data projects or contributing to open-source initiatives.
+If you have exciting opportunities, feel free to reach out!

 <!--
 **nollettecs/nollettecs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.